IBM/guide-conveyor-simulator/README.md

 ```bash
 bx cf start YOUR_APP_NAME
 ```
-At this stage, your sample web application is deployed on Bluemix.
+At this stage, your sample web application is deployed on IBM Cloud.
 When deployment is completed, a message is displayed to indicate that your app is running.
 Example:
 ```bash
 name:              YOUR_APP_NAME